-If you are not familiar with chess notation, please refer to this article before reading the below article.
+If you are not familiar with chess notation and checkmate, please refer to this article and this one before reading the below article.

 You’ve probably heard strong chess players saying, “It’s a win for White!” or “This position is a draw!” when they are asked about the evaluation of a particular position.
 Have you ever wondered how they can do it?
 The answer is simple: ‘They know the theory involved in the position!’

 Loads of chess positions and ideas have been studied and analyzed by great players, adding them to the well-established chess knowledge over decades, termed as ‘chess theory.’
 The ever-evolving chess theory is a must for players aiming to improve their game.

 Let’s discuss the ‘theory’ behind two of the most elementary checkmates in chess:

 - Checkmating a lone king with the queen.

 - Checkmating a lone king with the rook.